When Coca-Cola launched in China, they quickly realized the name didn’t quite have the same catchy ring to it.

 Refer to stories that your target market can relate to.

-For example, if you’re writing for an Indian audience, include Indian characters in your stories and centre your narratives around Indian culture and lifestyle.
+For example, if you’re writing for an Indian audience, include Indian characters in your stories and center your narratives around Indian culture and lifestyle.

 Loyal customers are the best kind of customers.
 They keep coming back for more and they shout about your brand from the rooftops.
 Gain a following of loyal buyers and your business will quickly become a source of conversation at cocktail parties around the world.